rominalodolo/JAVA2/README.md

 Variable arguments: An argument of a method can accept arbitrary number of values.
 This argument that can accept variable number of values is called varargs.
 [Read More](https://www.programiz.com/java-programming/varargs)

 [convert varargs to List or Array](https://tedblob.com/java-convert-varargs-to-list-or-array/)

+## Static Method
+a static method is a method that belongs to a class rather than an instance of a class.
+The method is accessible to every instance of a class, but methods defined in an instance are only able to be accessed by that object of a class.
+[Read More](https://www.techopedia.com/definition/24034/static-method-java)